A weighted invariant trace formula: Introduction

-which, taking $b^V$ to be fixed, we may view as a linear form on $f$.
+which, taking $b^V$ to be fixed, we may view as a linear form on $\C^\circ(G,V,\zeta)$.
 The local distributions $J_M(\pi,f)$ and $J_M(\gamma,f)$ occurring on either side are the usual weighted characters and weighted orbital integrals appearing in Arthur's trace formula.
 The global coefficients $a^{M}_{r,s}(\pi)$ and $a_{r,s}^{M}(\gamma)$, on the other hand, are now weighted forms of the coefficients $a^M(\pi)$ and $a^M(\gamma)$ that occur in the usual trace formula, where most importantly the spectral coefficient $a^M_{r,s}(\pi)$ now carries the data of the unramified automorphic $L$-function $L^V(s,\pi,r)$.
 Part of the refined spectral expansion was already obtained in \cite{FLM}, so the bulk of the work falls on refining the geometric expansion.
 To do so, we revisit Arthur's original arguments, modifying them where the support of the test function $f^r_s$ is relevant.
 As in Arthur's work, the core argument relies on a study of the unipotent distributions, where the data of the basic function is abstractly incorporated into the geometric coefficient $a^M_{r,s}(\gamma)$ by an invariance argument.
 And as with the case of $a^M(\gamma)$, our new coefficients $a^M_{r,s}(\gamma)$ are also only explicit for semisimple $\gamma$.
 The explicit determination of these coefficients for general $\gamma$, we note, is the goal of a recent program of Hoffmann that relates them to zeta functions of prehomogeneous vector spaces.
 We shall return to this point in a later paper.

 Having established the refined expansion of $J(f^r_s)$, we then proceed to make this form invariant.
-In fact, our methods can be applied mutatis mutandis to obtain an invariant trace formula that is valid for any function $f\times g$, where $g$ is any fixed function in $\C^\circ(G^V,\zeta^V)$, though we have no need of it here.
-The main result of this paper, in any case, is an invariant trace formula that is valid for the test functions $f\times b^V$, which we refer to here as the weighted invariant trace formula.
+Let $\C^\circ(G,V,\zeta)$ be the space of $\zeta^{-1}$-equivariant functions in $\C^\circ(G(F_V))$ {(see Section \ref{defs} for the precise definition).} The main result of this paper is an invariant trace formula that is valid for the test functions $f\times b^V$, which we refer to here as the weighted invariant trace formula.